Ever had problems tightening the chain on your chainsaw?

 Without any more diversions, let’s get you started on tightening the chain on your chainsaw.

 What you need for this task

+Also, every chainsaw comes with its own wrench and screwdriver; so get them ready for the task ahead.
 While most professional woodworkers have their ways of boosting the tension of their chainsaw, there are no delineated variations for tightening the chain of a chainsaw.

 How to Tighten the Chainsaw Chain – Step by Step Instructions

 While tightening the chain of a chainsaw might seem like a walk in the park, you will need to do it in an orderly manner as jumping any step can affect the performance of your chainsaw.

 - Step 1Adjusting the chain would only be possible if you loosen the nuts holding the guide bar and chain in position.
 Use the wrench to loosen the nuts to allow you access to the guide bar and the chain.
 Depending on your chainsaw model, you might have to remove the brakes before you dislodge the nuts responsible for keeping the side panel firm.